jasonbarry/react-dumb-store/README.md

 ## Behind the scenes

 Under the hood, this relies on React Context.
-You must be using React 16.3 or higher in order to use `react-dumb-store`.
+You must use React 16.3 or higher in order to use `react-dumb-store`.